Updated May 23, 2026 from Steam News, SteamDB, and current community patch notes

 Check the Skill Bar After Every Drop

 A green blinking plus means a skill rank is waiting.
 Upgrade active weapon skills before you dump rare materials into a low-level stat stick.
+Since v0.1.3, Hard dungeon weapons should drop at level 20.

 One-handersUsually simple: basic attack plus a cooldown.
 Great when you want a clean, readable kit.